PRATHAMU200/prathamu200/README.md

 - 💬 Ask me about anything.
 - 📫 How to reach me: By my twitter @mercykknight
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: None
+- ⚡ Fun fact: As a gas giant, Jupiter doesn't have a true surface.
+So wanna experience a free fall?😉